-- (i) ancillary liquid assets (i.e. bank deposit at sight) which are held for the purposes of liquidity management; - (ii) bank deposits, money market instruments or money market funds held for treasury purposes; - (iii) derivatives for hedging purposes; - (iv) investments in companies that do not have a strong ESG Materiality Rating (rating 4 or 5), or that are not covered by the ESG Materiality Rating Model, and such companies that do not qualify as sustainable investments.
-These companies do not meet the criteria for the promotion of environmental or social characteristics; and - (v) investments in bonds not issued by companies, such as government bonds.
+- (i) ancillary liquid assets (i.e., bank deposit at sight) which are held for the purposes of liquidity management; - (ii) bank deposits, money market instruments or money market funds held for treasury purposes; - (iii) derivatives for hedging purposes; and - (iv) investments in companies that do not have a strong ESG Materiality Rating (rating 4 or 5), or that are not covered by the ESG Materiality Rating Model, and such companies that do not qualify as sustainable investments.
+These companies do not meet the criteria for the promotion of environmental or social characteristics.

-In light of the above, the planned maximum proportion of investments which are not used to contribute to the environmental and social characteristics promoted by the Portfolio is 50% of its total net assets
+In light of the above, the planned maximum proportion of investments which are not used to contribute to the environmental and social characteristics promoted by the Portfolio is 50% of its total net assets.